btnguyenPersonal/edit/tasks.md

     - add status bar
 ## blocked
 ## in progress
-    - add cii -> change all of current indent level that is not higher
+    - add cif -> change all of current indent level that is not higher
     - add = work with js tags
 ## done
     - visual highlight * like gf